airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 happen.
 However, again, this is not the case.

 Neither of those potential problems are the culprit.
-So, the next option is that perhaps EAX has the wrong value.
+So, the next option is that perhaps _%eax_ has the wrong value.
 There are two ways to check the contents of register in GDB.
 The first one is the command `info registerinfo register`.
 This will display the contents of all registers in hexadecimal.
-However, we are only interested in EAX at this point.
-To just display EAX we can do `print/$eax` to print it in hexadecimal, or do `printprint/d $eax` to print it in decimal.
+However, we are only interested in _%eax_ at this point.
+To just display _%eax_ we can do `print/$eax` to print it in hexadecimal, or do `printprint/d $eax` to print it in decimal.
 Notice that in GDB, registers are prefixed with dollar signs rather than percent signs.
 Your screen should have this on it: